Vidzhet/p2ce-autosplitter/README.md

 # p2ce-autosplitter **[> Installation](#Installation)**
 ### p2ce-autosplitter is internal cheat-like program for strata source portal mods.

+## Since portal revolution has updated, p2ce-autosplitter is broken.
+Ill rewrite many things to made it compatible with any p2ce mod.
+Thank you for visiting this page.

 ## **Currently supports:**
 - **Portal Revolution**